 New York Walleye Fishing

-The New York state record walleye came from Kinzua Reservoir.
+The state record sauger came from Lower Niagara River.

 Learn the migration patterns of walleye